Neurodiversity Community Awareness Advocates

 Local Changemakers

-They’re not volunteers or staff – they’re local changemakers, using their stories, networks and skills to challenge inequality, speak truth to power, and influence how neurodivergence is supported in Northern Ireland.
+They’re not volunteers or staff – they’re local changemakers, using their stories, networks, and skills to challenge inequality, speak truth to power, and influence how neurodivergence is supported in Northern Ireland.

-They raise awareness, meet with stakeholders, respond to policy change, speak at events, and represent SPARK’s mission across sectors.
+They raise awareness, meet with stakeholders, respond to policy change, speak at events, and represent SparkK’s mission across sectors.
 Together, they help us fight for better access to services, clearer pathways to support, and a future where lived experience leads the way.

 Meet the Community Awareness Advocates